 Parks Mountain Bike Patrol

 UnitedHealthcare at Miramar Pineland

-Forty-six volunteers contributed 5,365 hours of service to the 2012 Summer Recreation Program and received certificates of appreciation for their invaluable assistance and support.
-We are proud to report that volunteer hours almost doubled from last year’s program.
-We look forward to seeing Parks VIPs again next summer and working hand in hand to make next year’s Summer Recreation Program an even greater success!
+Fifty volunteers contributed 6,066 hours of service to the 2013 Summer Recreation Program and received certificates of appreciation for their invaluable assistance and support.
+We look forward to seeing Parks VIPs again next summer and working together to make next year’s Summer Recreation Program an even greater success!